nickjackolaisen/BusinessInitiaitive/_posts/insurance/2023-11-20-medicare_vs_medicaid.md

 <br>
 <p>Determining your eligibility for healthcare programs like Medicare and Medicaid can be a daunting task.</p>
 <p>However, it's important to know that you have options when it comes to affording the healthcare you need.</p>
-<p>To determine your eligibility for either program, you can visit the official websites of each program - [Medicare.gov](https://www.medicare.gov/) or [Medicaid.gov](https://www.medicaid.gov/) - where you can find detailed information about eligibility requirements based on your specific circumstances.</p>
+<p>To determine your eligibility for either program, you can visit the official websites of each program - <a href="https://www.medicare.gov/">Medicare.gov</a> or <a href="https://www.medicaid.gov/">Medicaid.gov</a> - where you can find detailed information about eligibility requirements based on your specific circumstances.</p>
 <p>Both websites have a wealth of information on their pages that can help you determine if you qualify for either program.</p>
 <p>If you need further assistance, you can also contact your state's Department of Health & Human Services, where you can speak with a representative who can answer your questions and guide you through the process of determining your eligibility.</p>
 <p>They can also provide you with information on Medicaid eligibility guidelines in your area, including information on income limits and other requirements.</p>